redbrick/static-site/source/_posts/week-8-news-events-1.md

 thumbnail: week8.png
 banner: week8.png
 tags:
-  - Helpdesk
+  - helpdesk
   - irish cancer society
-  - admin training
+  - admin
-  - egm
+  - EGM
 ---
 A normal week here at Redbrick this week.
 Our Helpdesk talk is Developing on Redbrick and our Admins will be showing you how to setup a LAMP stack using the Redbrick VMs.